Murder of the Quinn brothers

-Jason, Mark and Richard Quinn were three brothers murdered by the Ulster Volunteer Force (UVF) in a firebomb attack on their home in Ballymoney, County Antrim, Northern Ireland on 12 July 1998.
-The crime was committed towards the end of the three-decade period known as "The Troubles".
+On 12 July 1998, Jason (aged nine), Mark (aged 10), and Richard (aged 11) were three brothers murdered by the UVF in a firebomb attack on their home in Ballymoney, County Antrim, Northern Ireland.
+The sectarian attack was committed during widespread loyalist violence linked to the Drumcree stand-off, during "The Troubles".
+The boys were from a Catholic family and lived with their mother in a mainly Protestant estate.
+Catholic families in the estate had recently been sent death threats.
+The murders led to widespread calls for the Orange Order to end their stand-off.
+Although the protests and violence dwindled following the murders, the Orangemen vowed to continue protesting.

-One man, Garfield Gilmour, was initially found guilty of murdering the three brothers after admitting that he had driven three other men to the house who had committed the fatal petrol-bombing.
-He was sentenced to life imprisonment for murder, but the conviction was reduced to manslaughter on appeal and the sentence was reduced.
-Although Gilmour named the three alleged killers, they were never charged due to a lack of sufficient evidence.
+Garfield Gilmour was initially found guilty of murdering the three boys after admitting he had driven three men to the house who had committed the fatal petrol-bombing.
+Both the police and the judge, Lord Justice McCollum, said the attack was "clearly sectarian".
+Gilmour was sentenced to life imprisonment for murder, but the conviction was reduced to manslaughter on appeal and the sentence was reduced.
+Although Gilmour named the three alleged killers, they were never charged due to a lack of evidence.